washrafayoub/easy-web-app/examples/form-tutorial/README.md

 TODO

-## Table as "Form"
+## Off-Topic: "Table" as "Form"
-The table plug in provide _editable_ text cells.
+The table plug in provides an _editable_ attribute for text cells:
+`editable:'true'`

 This makes life much easier, because you can modify data records directly in the table.